Bifidobacteria: benefits, dosage, contraindications

 The Efficacy of Bifidobacterium longum BORI and Lactobacillus acidophilus AD031 Probiotic Treatment in Infants with Rotavirus Infection

-Feeding of Bifidobacterium bifidum and Streptococcus thermophilus to Infants in Hospital for Prevention of Diarrhea and Shedding of Rotavirus.
+Feeding of Bifidobacterium bifidum and Streptococcus thermophilus to infants in the hospital for prevention of diarrhea and rotavirus shedding.

-Bifidobacteria combined with lactobacilli aid in the treatment of ulcerative colitis.
-They increase the remission rate of the disease.
-The best evidence of benefit is a specific multi-strain probiotic containing lactobacilli, bifidobacteria, and streptococci (VIVOMIXX , formerly VSL#3).
-An analysis of clinical research shows that taking this product alongside standard treatment for ulcerative colitis can nearly double the remission rates in adults and children with ulcerative colitis compared to standard treatment alone.
+Bifidobacteria combined with lactobacilli help facilitate the treatment of ulcerative colitis.
+They increase the disease remission rate.
+The best evidence of benefit is a specific multi-species probiotic containing lactobacilli, bifidobacteria, and streptococci (VIVOMIXX , formerly VSL#3).
+A review of the clinical research shows that taking this product in addition to standard treatment for ulcerative colitis can nearly double remission rates in adults and children with ulcerative colitis compared with standard treatment alone.

 Posologie